FooDeas/raspberrypi-ua-netinst/README.md

 Other presets include _minimal_ which has even less packages (no logging, no text editor, no cron) and _base_ which doesn't even have networking.
 You can customize the installed packages by adding a small configuration file to your SD card before booting up.

 ## Features
- - completely unattended, you only need working internet connection through the ethernet port or use onboard wireless lan (model 3B)
+ - completely unattended, you only need a working internet connection through the ethernet port or use the onboard wireless lan (supported on model 3B)
  - DHCP and static ip configuration (DHCP is the default)
  - always installs the latest version of Raspbian
  - configurable default settings
  - extra configuration over HTTP possible - gives unlimited flexibility
  - installation takes about **20 minutes** with fast internet from power on to sshd running
- - can fit on 512MB SD card, but 1GB is more reasonable
+ - can fit on a 512MB SD card, but 1GB is more reasonable
- - default install includes fake-hwclock to save time on shutdown
+ - default install includes `fake-hwclock` to save time on shutdown
  - default install includes NTP to keep time
- - /tmp is mounted as tmpfs to improve speed
+ - `/tmp` is mounted as tmpfs to improve speed
  - no clutter included, you only get the bare essential packages
  - option to install root to USB drive